jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

     5 directories, 7 files

-* I can add an empty file_ in 1 step in any directory_ as long as I know its path, its relation to where I am and I have permission to write to the folder_.
+* I can add an empty file_ in 1 step in any directory_ as long as

+  - I know its path
+  - I know its relation to where I am and
+  - I have permission to write to the folder_

   I add another empty file_ in ``child``

   .. code-block:: shell
     :emphasize-lines: 1